Ask-The-World/atw-api/README.md

 ### DB_PORT

 This is the port for the MongoDB server.
 In most cases you do not have to specify it because the default value `27017` is the default port of a MongoDb server.
 But if your server utilizes another port you can customize it through this environment variable.

+### DB_DATABASE

+This is the name of the database as a string where the collection containing the questions is on the mongodb server.
+The default value is `atw`.

+### DB_COLLECTION

+This is the selected collection for the currently selected database where the documents are being stored.
+The default value is `questions`.

 ## API Functions